slemire/slemire.github.io/_posts/2020-08-22-htb-writeup-magic.md

 ![](/assets/images/htb-writeup-magic/login.png)

 We can try some default credentials like `admin / admin` on the login page but they don't work.
 Next we'll try a very simple SQL injection like `' or '1'='1` in the password field.
-This effectively make the SQL query always true and we're able to pass the authentication check.
+This makes the password condition return True and we're able to pass the authentication check.

 ![](/assets/images/htb-writeup-magic/upload.png)